sahithyasridhar/fa18-523-65/project-report/report.md

 ![Fig.7](images/Fig.7.PNG){#fig:Top rated restaurants on Yelp}

-+@fig.Distribution of Star ratings shows distribution of ratings offered to businesses.
++@fig:Distribution of Star ratings shows distribution of ratings offered to businesses.
 We see that rating 5 was most used rating by reviewers for describing their experience at given restaurant.
 Rating 2 was least used rating.
 Looking at distribution of review length for each star rating shows there was no significant difference in review length distribution.
-However, comparing +@fig.Review length distribution by Star rating with +@fig.Distribution of Star ratings shows same trend.
+However, comparing +@fig:Review length distribution by Star rating with +@fig:Distribution of Star ratings shows same trend.
 Meaning more restaurants got 5-star rating but they also got some textual review.
 We also looked average number of reviews given by users.
-We can see in +@fig.Distribution of number of reviews by users that most users provided less than 5 reviews.
+We can see in +@fig:Distribution of number of reviews by users that most users provided less than 5 reviews.
 There is small percentage of users who have provided more than 30 reviews.